mpv-player/mpv/DOCS/man/options.rst

     seeks only.

-    You can use the ``--demuxer-mkv-subtitle-preroll-secs`` option to specify how mach data the demuxer should pre-read at most in order to find subtitle packets that may overlap.
+    You can use the ``--demuxer-mkv-subtitle-preroll-secs`` option to specify how much data the demuxer should pre-read at most in order to find subtitle packets that may overlap.
 Setting this to 0 will effectively disable this preroll mechanism.
 Setting a very large value can make seeking very slow, and an extremely large value would completely reread the entire file from